 With its tall wispy wands of lavender or blue flowers and grey-green silvery foliage, Russian sage, a hardy perennial, is a great addition to a garden as it can act as a specimen plant or provide great contrast to other plants with its texture and color.

-The flowers themselves are actually very small bluish purple in color with a four lobed upper petal and a smaller lower petal.
+The flowers themselves are actually very small bluish-purple in color with a four-lobed upper petal and a smaller lower petal.
 The blooms have darker markings from the upper petal into the tube.
 Inside the tube is a clean white color.
 Often what seems like the flowers on Russian sage are actually the calyx, a tube that protects the flowers from damage before they bloom.
-In the case of the Russian sage, the calyx is covered in coarse white hairs and are also a lavender blue in color.
-These are held on the plant for quite awhile and help to add to the overall floral display.
+In the case of the Russian sage, the calyx is covered in coarse white hairs and is also a lavender blue in color.
+These are held on the plant for quite a while and help to add to the overall floral display.

 In addition to its blossoms, it is worth growing Russian sage for the silver-green foliage.
 Depending on the location of the plant, where the foliage is borne, and the variety, the leaf edges may have a serrated or wavy edge.
 All parts of the Russian sage plant are quite fragrant when rubbed or crushed.
 Some people describe it as a sage-like smell, sometimes mixed with lavender scents as well.

 The maintenance routine for Russian sage is fairly minimal.
 It thrives in full sun.
 It is important to cut the foliage and stems back almost all the way to the soil in early spring, but leaving a few inches of growth above ground level.
 If the plants seem to be getting too large, or falling over, remove the top 1/3 of the plant to encourage denser branching and a new flush of growth.
 Plant Russian sage fairly densely as other plants provide support.